Kali Uchis: 2019–2021: To Feel Alive and Sin Miedo (del Amor y Otros Demonios)

 On August 7, 2020, Uchis released the song "Aquí Yo Mando" alongside American rapper Rico Nasty.
 The song was previously previewed in an episode of the HBO series Insecure.
 "Aquí Yo Mando" serves as the lead single from Uchis' second studio album, Sin Miedo (del Amor y Otros Demonios), which is her first project predominantly sung in Spanish.
 "La Luz" with Jhay Cortez was released as the album's second single on October 1, 2020.
 Later that month, a music video for the song was released on October 26.
 On November 6, the album's pre order was released, with the track list later being revealed on November 13.
 On November 17, "Te Pongo Mal (Préndelo)" with Jowell & Randy, was released as the album's sole promotional single.
 The album was released on November 18, 2020, and would peak at number 1 on the Billboard Top Latin Albums Chart.

 Following a lip-sync challenge on the platform TikTok, "Telepatía" from Uchis' second studio album saw a surge in popularity in early 2021.
 Before being issued as a single, the song debuted inside the top 10 of Billboard's Hot Latin Songs chart and later reached the summit of the chart on the week of May 22, 2021.
-The song also reached number 3 on Spotify's US Top 50 and number 2 on the service's Global Top 50.
+The song also reached number three on Spotify's US Top 50 and number two on the service's Global Top 50.
 "Telepatía" peaked at number 25 on the Billboard Hot 100.
 Following the resurgence of the song, the success garnered Sin Miedo (del Amor y Otros Demonios) to chart on the Billboard 200, peaking at number 52.
-On June 18, 2021, rapper and boyfriend Don Toliver released a collaboration with Uchis titled "Drugs N Hella Melodies", which was issued as the second single from Toliver's second studio album, Life of a Don.
+On June 18, 2021, her boyfriend Don Toliver released a collaboration with Uchis titled "Drugs N Hella Melodies", which was issued as the second single from Toliver's second studio album, Life of a Don.
 On September 29, 2021, Uchis released the single "Fue Mejor" with SZA.
 The song is featured as a bonus track on the deluxe edition of Sin Miedo (del Amor y Otros Demonios).